- 800g peeled pumpkin

-- Peel the pumpkin using a serrated knife, cut into 2cm dice removing all seeds (don't throw away)
+Peel the pumpkin using a serrated knife, cut into 2cm dice removing the seeds (put these to one side to use later).

-- In a large pan add 20g butter and sweat the pumpkin with crushed thyme, garlic and seasoning for 5-10 minutes
+In a large pan add 20g of the butter and sweat the pumpkin with crushed thyme, garlic and seasoning for 5–10 minutes.

-- As the pumpkin slowly softens add 500ml water and cover pan, simmer for approx 7-10 minutes or till soft
+As the pumpkin slowly softens, add 500ml water and cover the pan.
+Simmer for 7–10 minutes, or until soft.

-- Return to the pan with a knob of butter to add richness and shine.
+Return to the pan with a knob of butter, to add richness and shine to the soup.

-- Pull the skin down to protect the breast whilst cooking
+Remove the wishbone.
+Pull the skin down to protect the breast whilst cooking.

-- Put a little olive oil in a hot pan with some chopped rosemary and bay leaf and seal the partridge.
-Add a little butter to help the breast become crisp, golden and caramelised
+Put a little olive oil in a hot pan with some chopped rosemary and bay leaf and seal the partridge all over.
+Add a little butter to help the breast become crisp, golden and caramelised.

-- Add 10g butter to the spinach and a little water if necessary, stir over a medium heat in a pan briefly.
+Put the spinach in a pan, add 10g of butter to the spinach and a little water if necessary.
+Stir briefly over a medium heat.

-- Chop the chilli roughly and infuse in the oil with the rosemary for 20 mins on very low heat.
+Chop the chilli roughly and infuse in a pan with the oil and the rosemary for 20 mins, on very low heat.